Current Market Trends

 Indonesian International Hospital, Medical, Pharmaceutical, Clinical, Laboratories Equipment and Medicine Exhibition

-International Exhibition on Medical, Dental & Hospital Equipments, Medicine, Health Care, Supplies & Services
+International Exhibition on Medical, Dental & Hospital Equipment, Medicine, Health Care, Supplies & Services

-How many classes of medical devices in Indonesia?
+1. How many classes of medical devices are there in Indonesia?

 Medical devices are classified into four (4) classes based on the risk level in case of malfunction / failure/ misuse, namely: Class I (A)-Low Risk / In case of malfunction or misuse the device would not cause serious harm; Class II-A (B) and Class II-B (C)-Moderate Risk / In case of failure or misuse the device can give significant impact on the health of patients, but not a serious accident; and Class III (D)-High Risk / The failure or misuse of these devices can result in serious implications for the patients or nurses/operators.